-- 1 System for ensuring that the directors, managing officers, and employees of our company and subsidiaries execute their duties while they comply with laws and regulations, and the Articles of Incorporation - 2 System for storing and managing the information related to the execution of duties of our directors - 3 System for the rules, etc. that are related to the management of the risk of losses of our company and subsidiaries - 4 System for ensuring that the directors of our company and subsidiaries effectively execute their duties - (5) System for reporting to our company about the execution of duties of the directors, etc. of subsidiaries - 6 Matters relating to the employees who are asked to support
+- (1) System for ensuring that the directors, managing officers, and employees of our company and subsidiaries execute their duties while they comply with laws and regulations, and the Articles of Incorporation - 2 System for storing and managing the information related to the execution of duties of our directors - 3 System for the rules, etc. that are related to the management of the risk of losses of our company and subsidiaries - 4 System for ensuring that the directors of our company and subsidiaries effectively execute their duties - (5) System for reporting to our company about the execution of duties of the directors, etc. of subsidiaries - 6 System for relating to the employees who are asked to support auditors' duties by the auditors